-Managers that are emotionally intelligent can quickly read and be aware of their employees emotions and potential issues within their team that need immediate mediation.
+Managers that possess a level of Emotional Intelligence can quickly read and be aware of their employee’s emotions and potential issues within their team that need immediate mediation.
 A toxic workplace is a workplace that is marked by significant drama and infighting, where personal battles often harm productivity.
 Toxic workplaces are often considered the result of toxic employees, or workers who are motivated by personal gain (power, money, or special status), use unethical, mean-spirited and sometimes illegal means to manipulate and annoy those around them; and whose motives are to maintain or increase power, money or special status or divert attention away from their performance shortfalls and misdeeds.
 It is managements responsibility to recognise these environments, toxic employees and use correct techniques to indirectly attempt to mediate the situation.

 A toxic workplace is a direct result of failure by the leader to use emotional intelligence.

-This is a very sweeping statement, so it is necessary to look at some symptoms of a toxic workplace and consider them in the light of the actions the leader should take (or should have taken):
+This is a very sweeping statement, so it is necessary to look at some symptoms of a toxic workplace and consider them in the light of the actions the leader should take (or should be taking):

 - Work is not distributed evenly.